Getting there is half the fun?

 Our cruise ship?

 According to the onboard map, this was Poland.
 Tom wasn’t sure about that.

 Friday, September 13, we arrived in Copenhagen, Denmark.
 Getting our bags and clearing customs was incredibly easy and we were on our way.

 I pulled up my Uber app and they first said that there was no service in our location.
 We walked a little and the app said that they would find a meeting point.
 Then back to no service so we got a taxi.
 The driver said that there was no Uber or Lyft in Copenhagen.

 I had looked this up before we left and the Uber website says that there IS service.
 Hmmmm.

 We got to the Hotel Copenhagen and checked in.
 We chose this hotel due to a kurfuffle with Marriott.
 I had booked a room in the Copenhagen Marriot for just Friday night, then realized that we probably needed Thursday so we could rest up when we arrived early Friday morning as check-in would have been at 3:00pm Friday afternoon.
 I left a note to that effect on the booking page and Tom called a couple weeks before we left just so they would know what we were trying to do.
-The “customer service” person was really rude and told us that we might lose the room because we didn’t check in by some cutoff time on Thursday night.
+The “customer service” person was really rude and told us that we might lose the room because we didn’t check in by some cutoff time on Thursday night – while we were in the air – in some different timezone.
 So I canceled that and got the Hotel Copenhagen instead.

 I was moving really fast doing that (and I was teaching a piano lesson at the same time.
 OOPS!) and didn’t notice that the reviews mentioned that this was a former hostel.
-The fact that some of the rooms should have been a clue!
+The fact that only some of the rooms have private bathrooms should have been a clue!